Devan-Kerman/NanoEvents/README.md

 manager finds all the listeners accociated with an event (often with a hashmap) and invokes them, it should be fairly obvious why this is a bad idea.

-[Fabric API Callbacks](https://github.com/FabricMC/fabric) This is similar to microevents, I'm not sure how much optimization exists in the backend as I haven't really looked into it, but it has the advantage of having non-centralised registries, which makes events significantly faster and easier to use.
-This also has the same problem as all dynamic event registries.
+[Fabric API Callbacks](https://github.com/FabricMC/fabric) This is the ideal event api without resorting to asm in my opinion

 ## Benchmarks
 ```